-A reasonable exemption limit for the provision of bicycle parking would be any application that requires less than 5 parking spaces.
+A reasonable exemption limit for the provision of bicycle parking would be any application that requires a total of less than 5 parking spaces (staff and visitor).
 This is equivalent to an exemption threshold for new developments of approximately 2,500 square metres of GFA (approximately 27,000 sq. ft.) for office uses, and approximately 1,500 square metres for retail uses (approx. 16,000 sq. ft.).